Graham Phillips (blogger): Return to Donbas, Aiden Aslin interview

-At the onset of the Russian invasion of Ukraine in late February 2022, Phillips was at home in London, however by early March he was already crossing the border from Belarus into Russian-occupied Ukraine, in breach of his lifetime ban from Ukraine.
-In an interview at this time, Phillips dismissed support for Ukraine "virtue signalling" for a "fashionable cause" and likened it to the support for Black Lives Matter.
+At the onset of the Russian invasion of Ukraine in late February 2022, Phillips was at home in London.
+He welcomed the invasion, saying it was needed to "denazify" Ukraine.
+By early March he was already crossing the border from Belarus into Russian-occupied Ukraine, in breach of his lifetime ban from Ukraine.
+In an interview at this time, Phillips dismissed support for Ukraine as "virtue signalling" for a "fashionable cause" and likened it to the support for Black Lives Matter.
 Phillips remained reporting from the Chernihiv Oblast of Ukraine in March, releasing several videos.
 At this time, Phillips was attracting condemnation from UK media for his work, and position.
-Phillips left the Chernihiv area in early April, going to the city of Tyumen in Siberia, to collect his Jaguar, and then driving the several thousand kilometres to Donbas, collecting humanitarian aid for Mariupol en route.
-Phillips published a video at this time stating that the Bucha massacre had been staged by Ukraine.
+Russian media reported that Phillips left the Chernihiv area in early April, going to the city of Tyumen in Siberia, to collect his Jaguar, and then driving the several thousand kilometres to Donbas, collecting "humanitarian aid" for Mariupol en route.
+Phillips published a video at this time claiming that the Bucha massacre had been staged by Ukraine.

-Shortly after returning to Donbas, in April 2022, Phillips would attract a mass of criticism for his interview with Aiden Aslin.
-On 18 April 2022, Phillips, in Donetsk, interviewed Aiden Aslin, a British citizen who had been captured by the Russian Armed Forces whilst serving in the Ukrainian military and fighting in Mariupol.
+Shortly after returning to Donbas, in April 2022, Phillips would attract heavy criticism for his interview with Aiden Aslin.
+On 18 April 2022, Phillips, in Donetsk, interviewed Aslin, a British citizen who had been captured by the Russian Armed Forces whilst serving in the Ukrainian military and fighting in Mariupol.
 Phillips uploaded video of the interview to his YouTube channel, in which Aslin could be seen in handcuffs.
 Australian-British barrister Geoffrey Robertson said the interview could be a violation of international law, saying "coercive interrogation of prisoners of war for propaganda purposes is contrary to the Geneva Conventions", and said that Phillips may face a war crime prosecution as a result of the interview.
 Former British Cabinet minister Damian Green described him as the modern-day equivalent of World War II Nazi propagandist Lord Haw-Haw.
 On 20 April, Phillips was criticised by British Prime Minister Boris Johnson and by Member of Parliament Robert Jenrick in the House of Commons.
 Johnson accused Phillips of producing propaganda messages and Jenrick said "the interviewer Graham Phillips is in danger of prosecution for war crimes".
 On 23 April, YouTube announced that it had removed Phillips' interview of Aslin citing privacy violations, and demonetised his channel.